Opportunities open for creatives in New Zealand. Take the leap and get applying; your future success awaits.

 The IYSFF competition challenges young (20 years or younger) filmmakers from across New Zealand, USA, Australia and UAE to create a three minute silent film set to one of 10 different musical scores created especially for the festival.
 The top films from each country go through to the IYSFF International Award finals.
 Aotearoa has a strong reputation in the competition, with films from Lynfield College and Taieri College taking home prizes in the international finals in recent years.
 For further information, visit the website.

-A list of funding providers that support arts and culture organisations and projects in New Zealand.
+A list of funding providers that support arts and culture organisations and projects in Aotearoa.

 Funding for community creative arts and culture projects with the aim of increasing participation and support diversity in the arts sector in our region.